rickerbh/blog/source/_posts/2016-07-25-wrapping-3rd-party-code.markdown

 ## Multiple Third Parties

-Lets say in the future we have a requirement to support more than one external system.
+Let's say in the future we have a requirement to support more than one external system.
 The existing isolation model between the callback and the sync-module still applies.
 We'd just need to inject another adapter in the middle of this flow.

 1. Rename `sync-adapter` to represent the specific external system it relates to: `pivotal-adapter`.
 2. Implement the appropriate adapter for the new external system: `trello-adapter`